 Windows 10 Support

-Windows 10 will be supported until October 14, 2025, with each feature release along the way being supported for 18 months.
-The original implications that various Windows 10 releases might be supported forever were unrealistic from the start.
+Windows 10 will be supported until October 14, 2025, with each feature release along the way being supported for 18 months until the 22H2 release, which will be supported until the 10/14/25 end date.
+They’ve recently hinted that a paid option for security updates may be made available.
+The original implication that Windows 10 releases might be supported forever was unrealistic from the start.

 October 14, 2025